cgrates/cgrates/docs/diamagent.rst

 			"request_fields":[							// data exchanged between Diameter and CGRateS {
-					"tag": "TOR",			// tag is used in debug, "field_id": "ToR",		// field_id is the field on CGRateS side "type": "*constant",	// type defines the method to provide the value "value": "*sms"}
+					"tag": "TOR",			// tag is used in debug,
+					"path": "ToR",		// path is the field on CGRateS side "type": "*constant",	// type defines the method to provide the value "value": "*sms"}
 				{
-					"tag": "OriginID",		// OriginID will identify uniquely "field_id": "OriginID",	// the session on CGRateS side "type": "*variable",	// it's value will be taken from Diameter AVP:
+					"tag": "OriginID",		// OriginID will identify uniquely "path": "OriginID",	// the session on CGRateS side "type": "*variable",	// it's value will be taken from Diameter AVP:
 					"mandatory": true,		// Multiple-Services-Credit-Control.Service-Identifier
 					"value": "~*req.Multiple-Services-Credit-Control.Service-Identifier"
 				},
 				{
-					"tag": "OriginHost",		// OriginHost combined with OriginID "field_id": "OriginHost",	// is used by CGRateS to build the CGRID "mandatory": true,
+					"tag": "OriginHost",		// OriginHost combined with OriginID "path": "OriginHost",	// is used by CGRateS to build the CGRID "mandatory": true,
 					"type": "*variable",		// have the value out of special variable: *vars "value": "*vars.OriginHost"
 				},
 				{
 					"tag": "RequestType",		// RequestType instructs SessionS
-					"field_id": "RequestType",	//  about charging type to apply for the event "type": "*constant",
+					"path": "RequestType",	//  about charging type to apply for the event "type": "*constant",
 					"value": "*prepaid"
 				},
 				{
-					"tag": "Category",			// Category serves for ataching Account "field_id": "Category",		//   and RatingProfile to the request "type": "*constant",
+					"tag": "Category",			// Category serves for ataching Account "path": "Category",		//   and RatingProfile to the request "type": "*constant",
 					"value": "sms"
 				},
 				{
-					"tag": "Account",			// Account is required by charging "field_id": "Account",
+					"tag": "Account",			// Account is required by charging "path": "Account",
 					"type": "*variable",		// value is taken dynamically from a group AVP "mandatory": true,			//   where Subscription-Id-Type is 0 "value": "~*req.Subscription-Id.Subscription-Id-Data[~Subscription-Id-Type(0)]"
 				},
 				{
-					"tag": "Destination",		// Destination is used for charging "field_id": "Destination",	// value from Diameter will be mediated before sent to CGRateS "type": "*variable",
+					"tag": "Destination",		// Destination is used for charging "path": "Destination",	// value from Diameter will be mediated before sent to CGRateS "type": "*variable",
 					"mandatory": true,
 					"value": "~*req.Service-Information.SMS-Information.Recipient-Info.Recipient-Address.Address-Data:s/^\\+49(\\d+)/int${1}/:s/^0049(\\d+)/int${1}/:s/^49(\\d+)/int${1}/:s/^00(\\d+)/+${1}/:s/^[\\+]?(\\d+)/int${1}/:s/int(\\d+)/+49${1}/"
 				},
 				{
-					"tag": "Destination",		// Second Destination will overwrite the first if filter matches "field_id": "Destination",
+					"tag": "Destination",		// Second Destination will overwrite the first if filter matches "path": "Destination",
 					"filters":[					// Only overwrite when filters are matching "*notprefix:~*req.Service-Information.SMS-Information.Recipient-Info.Recipient-Address.Address-Data:49",
 						"*notprefix:~*req.Service-Information.SMS-Information.Recipient-Info.Recipient-Address.Address-Data:3312"